GyulyVGC/sniffnet/README.md

 - **Invalid network layer protocol filter**

-&emsp;&emsp;&emsp; If a string different from "IPv4", "IPv6" or "no filter" is provided (not case sensitive), the application raises an error and terminates.
+&emsp;&emsp;&emsp; If a string different from "IPv4", "IPv6" or "no filter" is provided (not case-sensitive), the application raises an error and terminates.

 &emsp;&emsp;&emsp; Note that not including the ```-n``` option is equal to provide ```-n "no filter"```.

-- **Invalid ouput file extension**
+- **Invalid output file extension**

 &emsp;&emsp;&emsp; There is no particular limitation on the output file name.